 The solution here is to add in a cool down and stretch at the end of your session if you don’t already.
 A regular sports massage could also help your muscles and flexibility.

-If you've already suffered an injury from running, or have a nagging problem that won't go away, visit our sports injury clinic in Edinburgh or Glasgow.
+If you've already suffered an injury from running, or have a nagging problem that won't go away, visit our clinic in Glasgow.
 We'll assess your issue and aim to get you back to full running mode as soon as possible.